MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/track-contacts.md

 4. To avoid issues, until the linking is complete before you navigate away from the page.

-## Track Outlook contacts without linking them to an account
+## Track Outlook contacts without linking to an account

 You can track a single or multiple contacts from Outlook in your Dynamics 365 app without linking it to an account row.